mongodb/specifications/source/unified-test-format/unified-test-format.rst

     `Mixing event types in observeEvents and expectEvents`_ for more information.

-    Supported types correspond to those documented in `expectedEvent`_ and are as follows:
+    Supported types correspond to the top-level keys (strings) documented in `expectedEvent`_ and are as follows:

     - `commandStartedEvent <expectedEvent_commandStartedEvent_>`_